 The different types and symptoms are as follows:

-- Meibomian blepharitis causes a blockage of the oil glands in the eyelids, which results in a poor quality of tears and dry eye as the film of the eye isn’t hydrated as it should be.
+- Meibomian blepharitis causes a blockage of the oil glands in the eyelids, which results in a poor quality of tears and dry eye as the film of the eye isn’t as hydrated as it should be.
 Thus, causing redness along the lining of the eyelid.
 This is also known as posterior blepharitis.

 - Staphyloccal blepharitis patients frequently exhibit mildly sticking eyelids, missing and misdirected eyelashes, and thickened lid margins.
-Many patients who have this also have concurrent Meibomian gland dysfunction.
-Warm compress masks or even Meibomian gland treatments may be needed as well.
+Many patients who have this also have concurrent meibomian gland dysfunction (MGD).
+Warm compress masks or other meibomian gland treatments may be needed as well.

 - Seborrheic blepharitis causes greasy flakes or scales around the base of your eyelashes, and a mild redness around the eyelids.
 Some research suggests that Malassezia, which is a species of fungi that is commonly found on the skin, may be the culprit for this type of blepharitis.
 Because this type is more of a dermatological condition, its symptoms are similar to other skin conditions such as eczema.
 Scaly eyelids and flaky debris are typical in patients who have this type of blepharitis.

-- Demodex blepharitis is caused by intradermal parasites that thrive in your follicles and sebaceous glands.
-In addition to ocular inflammation and the development of chalazions, demodex blepharitis is also a known risk factor for pterygium recurrence.
-Infestation is the most common causes of non-responsive or repeatedly persistent blepharitis.
+- Demodex blepharitis is caused by intradermal parasites that thrive in your eyelash follicles and sebaceous glands.
+In addition to ocular inflammation and the development of chalazia and styes, demodex blepharitis is also a known risk factor for pterygium recurrence.
+Infestation is the most common cause of non-responsive or repeatedly persistent blepharitis.
 Patients who have this type of the condition typically complain of itching, irritation, and loss of eyelashes.

 Acute or Chronic –